-Centre has introduced uniform national policy for COVID-19, SC told
+Centre has introduced uniform national policy for Covid-19, SC told

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Supreme Court was informed Saturday that a uniform national policy has been proposed for combating COVID-19 in consultation with the provinces which will be implemented by the federal government in consistent manner throughout Pakistan.
+ISLAMABAD: The Supreme Court was informed on Saturday that a uniform national policy has been proposed for combating Covid-19 in consultation with the provinces which will be implemented by the federal government in consistent manner throughout Pakistan.

 The federal government as well as four provinces on Saturday submitted their respective reports in the Supreme Court in suo motu case regarding combating the pandemic of coronavirus.